dotnet/designs/accepted/2020/cbor/cbor.md

     Boolean,

     /// <summary>
-    ///   Indicates that the reader has completed reading a full CBOR document.
+    ///   Indicates that the reader has completed reading a full, well-formed CBOR document.
     /// </summary>
     /// <remarks>
-    ///   If <see cref="CborReader.AllowMultipleRootLevelValues"/> is set to <see langword="true" />,
+    ///   If <see cref="CborReader.AllowMultipleRootLevelValues"/> is set to <see langword="false" />,
     ///   the reader will report this value even if the buffer contains trailing bytes.
     /// </remarks>
     Finished,